 On average about 200 people visit the collections each year and about 2000 specimens are sent out on loan.

 Requests for specimen images are increasing especially since we began the NSF funded type imaging and conservation project in June 2007.
-These funded projects are leading to our goal of making the repository virtually browsable.

 Research visits to the repository are encouraged but must be arranged in advance.

 Preparing specimens for shipment requires careful attention to detail.
 All out-going specimens are imaged prior to departure and scans of the original labels are sent with the specimens.
 Extreme care is taken with packing to prevent any damage in transit.
-The loans are sent by reliable, trackable carriers and borrowers are expected to return the specimens via a similar method.
+The loans are sent by reliable, trackable carriers, and borrowers are expected to return the specimens via a similar method.
 A normal loan period is six months.